 What is hypersexuality?

 Hypersexuality is defined as compulsive sexual behavior that interferes with a person's daily life.
-People who suffer from hypersexuality experience an uncontrolled urge towards sex, which can lead to risky sexual acts, promiscuity, excessive pornography consumption, among other sex-related behaviors.
+People who suffer from hypersexuality experience an uncontrolled urge towards sex, which can lead to risky sexual acts, promiscuity, and excessive pornography consumption, among other sex-related behaviors.

-This disorder can affect people of all ages, genders and sexual orientations.
-Hypersexuality is often accompanied by feelings of guilt, shame and distress, which can lead to decreased self-esteem and mental health problems such as depression and anxiety.
+This disorder can affect people of all ages, genders, and sexual orientations.
+Hypersexuality is often accompanied by feelings of guilt, shame, and distress, which can lead to decreased self-esteem and mental health problems such as depression and anxiety.

 Factors that contribute to hypersexuality. hypersexuality